 By: Bryan Braxton, Ph.D., Senior Director, Aseptic R&D

 Stability is an inherent challenge in the early stages of development for both solid and liquid pharmaceutical ingredients.
-Lyophilization may the answer needed to complete formulation development and advance your candidate to Phase I clinical trials.
+Lyophilization may be the answer to complete formulation development and advance your candidate to Phase I clinical trials.

 Lyophilization, or freeze drying, is a process in which water is removed from a product after it is frozen and placed under a vacuum, allowing the ice to change directly from solid to vapor without passing through a liquid phase.
 The process consists of three separate, unique, and interdependent processes: freezing, primary drying (sublimation), and secondary drying (desorption).
-Products are manufactured in the lyophilized form due to their instability when in solution and the impact of a solution on the container closure system.3
+Products are manufactured in the lyophilized form due to their instability when in solution and the impact of a solution on the container closure system.1

 But lyophilization can be challenging, expensive, and time-consuming.
 Agile, cost-effective lyophilization services can accelerate the development of complex drug candidates that present stability challenges.
 Partnering with an agile CDMO that recognizes these obstacles, and can still formulate a finished product with limited and expensive active supply, is critical.